July 26, 2013 On the Bicycle

 Then in my early twenties when I left it all behind, one of my big appetites was to actually learn to ride, no, fly, a bike.
 So there I was – ripe business for Target.

 Rockland Bike Club was a bicycle club for riders of all levels, said rocklandbike.org, and they welcomed anyone for the weekly ride in the park.
 At the next opportunity, I lugged the purple bike out of the garage and over to the meetup location with the plan to learn how to work the thing properly.
-I could easily spot the “club”- its bicycle wielding members appeared from slick SUVs with racks mounted on the top, wearing spandex and walking funny.
+I could easily spot the “club” – its bicycle wielding members appeared from slick SUVs with racks mounted on the top, wearing spandex and walking funny.
 The riders strapped on shoes and fastened gloves and marched about in pants that looked exactly like the girdle we religious girls had to wear to hide our wanton buttocks.
 The cyclists’ girdles didn’t hold up thick beige stockings, and paradoxically, came with padding that only made their behinds look bigger.
 They wore the underwear just like that – skirtless and shameless.

-I did not look anything like them and they all seemed to have telepathic knowledge of each other’s names but mine, so I sidled up to the group quietly and tried to keep a low profile by doing what everyone did.
+I did not look anything like them, and they all seemed to have telepathic knowledge of everyone’s names but mine, so I sidled up to the group quietly and tried to keep a low profile by doing what everyone did.
 We rode around the park.
 Then they all stopped to wait up for me.
 I was far behind, sat far below, pedaling quickly in small circles with my knees coming up to my face.
 I looked like a circus girl on a unicycle, someone was kind enough to tell me.
 To stop, I had no choice but to skid with one toe, skid with another, let go of the bike, fall, dust my palms and retrieve the bike.